royankit11/Credit-Card-Fraud-Detection/README.md

 #### Analysis

-Unlike the supervised logistic-regression models in §4.4, K-Means never sees labels during training.
-After mapping clusters by majority vote, performance lands around **63% accuracy** with **recall for fraud ≈ 0.73** and **precision ≈ 0.61** on both train and test, which is expected for a simple 2-centroid partition of high-dimensional, highly imbalanced data.
-The confusion matrices show many non-fraud samples grouped with the fraud-leaning cluster (precision loss), while a meaningful portion of fraud is still captured (recall > 0.7).
-The score histograms confirm **partial separation with heavy overlap**, consistent with the diagnostics that suggest limited cluster structure aligned with the fraud label.
+Unlike the supervised logistic regression models in §4.4, K-Means never sees labels during training.
+After mapping clusters by majority vote, performance lands around 63% accuracy with recall for the fraud class near 0.73 and precision near 0.61 on both train and test, which is consistent with a simple two-centroid partition in high-dimensional space.
+Although fraud data are typically imbalanced, this particular evaluation split is balanced across classes, so the modest precision reflects cluster overlap rather than class skew.
+The confusion matrices show many non-fraud samples grouped with the fraud-mapped cluster, which explains the precision loss, while a meaningful portion of fraud is still captured.
+The score histograms confirm partial separation with heavy overlap, in line with diagnostics that indicate limited cluster structure aligned with the fraud label.

-These results are useful as an **unsupervised baseline**: (i) they provide label-free triage when labels are missing or delayed; (ii) they supply features such as **cluster ID** and **distance-based score** that can be stacked with supervised models; and (iii) they help detect drift when the label distribution or behavior changes.
+These results are useful as an unsupervised baseline: they provide label-free triage when labels are missing or delayed, they supply features such as the cluster identifier and a distance-based score that can be stacked with supervised models, and they offer a signal for drift detection when the label distribution or transaction behavior changes.

 #### Next Steps

-1) Explore **k > 2** and initialize with **k-means++ multiple restarts**; evaluate ARI/NMI and the downstream majority-vote metrics for stability.
-2) Try **feature subsets** (transaction vs. device blocks) and **PCA/UMAP** projections before clustering to reduce noise.
-3) Compare with **GMM** (soft assignments), **DBSCAN/HDBSCAN** (density-based anomalies), and **Isolation Forest/LOF** to better target rare patterns.
-4) Use the K-Means **distance score** as an extra input to supervised models (stacking); in our setting a calibrated threshold on this score can raise recall at a controlled false-positive rate.
-5) Monitor clustering diagnostics over time to catch distribution shift (cluster drift) in production.

-**Artifacts produced by the script (saved under `src/Kmeans/`):**
-- `kmeans_predictions_train.csv`, `kmeans_predictions_test.csv` – per-row `TransactionID`, assigned cluster, mapped label, and anomaly score.
-- `kmeans_confusion_train.png`, `kmeans_confusion_test.png` – confusion matrices above.
-- `kmeans_score_hist_train.png`, `kmeans_score_hist_test.png` – score histograms above.
-- (Console) external/internal clustering metrics for quick sanity checks.
+We will test k > 2 with multiple k-means++ restarts and keep settings that are stable across resamples (ARI, NMI) and improve majority-vote precision/recall.
+We’ll ablate features (transaction vs device/identity) and try PCA or UMAP before clustering, then benchmark GMM, DBSCAN/HDBSCAN, Isolation Forest, and LOF.
+We’ll also feed the distance-to-centroid score into the supervised model and, when used alone, calibrate a threshold to lift recall at a controlled false-positive rate.
+Finally, we’ll monitor centroid drift, silhouette/WCSS, and score calibration over time to catch distribution shift and trigger reclustering or recalibration as needed.

 ## 5. References